Fall River County Courthouse

 📜 Historical Overview

 Although the building site was briefly disputed, construction began on August 21, 1891.
 By late October, the sandstone walls had reached the second story; by December, the third story was underway.
-Offices moved in on January 6, 1892, and the building was formally accepted from the contractor on January 22, 1892.
-Legal disputes over payment to contractor Fred T. Evans delayed final settlement until June 30, 1893, when the South Dakota Supreme Court ruled in his favor.
+Offices moved in on January 6, 1892, and the building was formally accepted from contractor Fred T. Evans on January 22, 1892.
+Legal disputes over payment to Evans delayed final settlement until June 30, 1893, when the South Dakota Supreme Court ruled in his favor.

-Designed by Charles P. Brown, the courthouse is an asymmetrical example of Richardsonian Romanesque with a denticulated cornice, Flemish gabled wall dormers, and a central square tower.
+Designed by Charles P. Brown, the courthouse is an asymmetrical example of Richardsonian Romanesque, featuring a denticulated cornice, Flemish-gabled wall dormers, and a central square tower.
 The tower’s round-arched arcade is supported by slender Doric columns.
-Originally topped with a small turret (later removed due to maintenance difficulty), the building was constructed with Evans Quarry sandstone, carefully cut and fitted in distinctive patterns.
+Originally topped with a small turret (later removed for easier maintenance), the structure was built of carefully cut Evans Quarry sandstone, laid in distinctive patterns.

-In the early 1900s, lighting was installed.
-The original double-sided wooden front stairway fell into disrepair, and in 1917, a judge ordered the sheriff to repair it — the same stairs still in use today.
+In the early 1900s, electric lighting was installed.
+The original double-sided wooden front stairway fell into disrepair, and in 1917 a judge ordered the sheriff to repair it—the same stairs still in use today.
 The courthouse flew its first U.S. flag on April 5, 1918, again under judicial order after the county board initially refused to purchase one.
 A 1927 addition provided offices for the State’s Attorney.
 The entrance was remodeled with a handrail in 1966, and interior renovations in 1968 cost more than the original construction.

 📍 Modern Era